fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

     mkbundle --static file.exe -o file (makes a static native image for an F# program, including the F# runtime)

-On Mac and Linux, the F# compiler is

-    fsharpc file.fs

-### F# Interactive

-On Mac and Linux, F# Interactive is

-    fsharpi

 ##  Editing

 ### What should I use to edit my code?